MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 ms.prod: "dynamics-nav-2018"
 ---
 # External Tables
-This article describes how to integrate and synchronize data from an external SQL Server or Azure SQL Database table with the [!INCLUDE[navnow](includes/navnow_md.md)] database.
-In short, you do this by creating a companion table in [!INCLUDE[navnow](includes/navnow_md.md)] that represents the external table, and then establishing a connection between the two tables at runtime.
+This article describes how to integrate and synchronize data in an external SQL Server or Azure SQL Database table with the [!INCLUDE[navnow](includes/navnow_md.md)] database.
+You do this by creating a companion table in [!INCLUDE[navnow](includes/navnow_md.md)] that represents the external table, and then establishing a connection between the two tables at runtime.
 Creating or modifying records in the [!INCLUDE[navnow](includes/navnow_md.md)] table will be reflected in the external table, and vice versa.
 Because the connection is controlled at runtime, this provides a more dynamic table relationship than creating table definitions from SQL Server objects using linked objects.

 > [!NOTE]
 > The concepts discussed in the article provide the basis for the integration of [!INCLUDE[navnow](includes/navnow_md.md)] with external products like [!INCLUDE[crm](includes/crm_md.md)], Microsoft Graph, and Exchange.